 - Does everyone in your organization go through background checks?

 - Does everyone sign confidentiality agreements to ensure sensitive customer data is protected (don’t be shy asking for a copy!)?

 #3 — Ask about cybersecurity insurance.

 The insurance industry does a reasonably good job of ensuring that a core set of standards are met before they will underwrite a policy for any business.
 Obtaining cybersecurity insurance has become more stringent in the past few years, and many IT providers are finding that they are unable to maintain insurance because of the robust requirements.
-Ask for proof of insurance and gain a commitment from the MSP that they will maintain this level of coverage or greater throughout the duration of your agreement.
+Ask for proof of insurance and gain a commitment from the Managed Services Provider that they will maintain this level of coverage or greater throughout the duration of your agreement.

 #4 — Ask about their core tools.

-Many customers are hesitant to delve too deeply into how another company runs their business, but for an outsourced IT provider, you absolutely should.
+Many customers are hesitant to delve too deeply into how another company runs their business, but for an outsourced IT infrastructure service provider, you absolutely should.
 You need to ask about their Professional Services Automation (PSA) platform and Remote Monitoring and Management (RMM) tools, including how long they have been using them.

 The PSA tool is the ticketing system, and reflects the maturation of service quality for an MSP.
 Knowing what tool they use and how long they've been using it can indicate whether they are working within an optimal framework to track and respond to your requests.